Skip to main content

 Can you use the same signals in France and the USA?

-Yes, the 108 signal types are universal (fundraising, hiring, executive appointments).
+Yes.
+The 108 signal types are universal: fundraising, hiring, executive appointments, and the rest.
 What changes is the message and the tone.
 The signal is the same; the execution adapts to the culture.
 Rodz covers French, Belgian, and Swiss data sources as a priority.

-No. In France, 35-50 emails per day per account is the recommended maximum.
-In the US, practices tolerate up to 100-150, but deliverability degrades beyond 75.
-The Rodz recommendation remains 35-50 to preserve sender reputation, regardless of the country.
+No. In France, 35-50 emails per day per account is the recommended ceiling.
+US practice tolerates up to 100-150, but deliverability degrades beyond 75.
+Rodz’s recommendation stays at 35-50 to protect sender reputation, regardless of country.

 Does intent-based prospecting work better in France than in the USA?

-Paradoxically, yes.
-In France, the gap between a generic cold email (culturally rejected) and a signal-based email (accepted because it is contextualized) is wider than in the US, where cold email is better tolerated.
-The relative gain from signal-based prospecting is therefore greater in France.
+Counterintuitively, yes.
+In France, the gap between a generic cold email (culturally rejected) and a signal-based email (accepted because it’s contextualized) is wider than in the US, where cold email is better tolerated to begin with.
+The relative gain from signal-based prospecting is therefore larger in France.